nodejs/node/doc/api/console.md

 ## Inspector only methods
-The following methods are exposed by the V8 engine in the general API but do not display anything unless used in conjunction with the [inspector][] tab (`--inspect` flag).
+The following methods are exposed by the V8 engine in the general API but do not display anything unless used in conjunction with the [inspector][] (`--inspect` flag).

 ### console.debug(data[, ...args])